 Off-tracking is a common reason behind this type of damage to an RV.
 While the rear tires follow the path of the front tires when you drive in a straight line, they end up on a different path in a curve.
 This can leave motorhome drivers scraping curbs, fire hydrants, and other obstacles on the side of the road and maneuvering through RV resorts or RV parks.

 Everything behind your back axle is being sent in the opposite direction.
 So, as you turn left, part of the RV can swing out to the right.
 This is called the overhang swing.

 Similar to off-tracking, practice makes progress.
-When you get behind the wheel of a Houston RV rental and don’t quite feel comfortable yet, try spending some time in an empty lot.
+When you get behind the wheel of an RV and don’t quite feel comfortable yet, try spending some time in an empty lot.